top of page

 But even here, freedom is not complete.
 When their blessings are spent, they must return to the mortal world and face the long cycle of birth and death again.
 The only way to break free is to receive Tao from a Mandated Teacher in the White Era.
 In their past lives, Tao was hidden from the world, and the chance never came.
 Now, in this time of Heaven’s great deliverance, the door is open—but it will not remain open forever.

 This is why those in Heaven do not rest.
 They send messages through spirit writing.
 They call out in dreams.
 They urge those on Earth to awaken, to seek Tao, and to serve with a steadfast heart.
-When at last they find the one on whom their freedom depends, the cultivator’s firm resolve becomes the opening of the gate—through which many souls, bound by the same karmic thread, may return together to their true home.

 親在仁天中華母 九蓮聖教歸上乘

-Mother of ZhongHua shall bear the mandate
+Mother of ZhongHua dwells

 In 1947, when Patriarch Zhang returned to Heaven, Matriarch Sun stepped forward to lead the Tao mission.
 It was a turning point, a new chapter in Heaven’s work on Earth.
 That same year, Eternal Mother gave a command to all the Elders, Chief Seniors, Seniors, and Delegated Teachers: look into your hearts, see what is there, and repent.